edgexfoundry/edgex-go/README.md

 EdgeX Foundry is a vendor-neutral open source project hosted by The Linux Foundation building a common open framework for IoT edge computing.
 At the heart of the project is an interoperability framework hosted within a full hardware- and OS-agnostic reference software platform to enable an ecosystem of plug-and-play components that unifies the marketplace and accelerates the deployment of IoT solutions.
 This repository contains the Go implementation of EdgeX Foundry microservices.
 It also includes files for building the services, containerizing the services, and initializing (bootstrapping) the services.

 ## Build with NATS Messaging
 Currently, the NATS Messaging capability (NATS MessageBus) is opt-in at build time.
-This means that the published Docker images and Snaps do not include the NATS messaging capability.
+This means that the published Docker images do not include the NATS messaging capability.

 The following make commands will build the local binaries or local Docker images with NATS messaging capability included for the Core and Support services.